NREL/h5plexos/README.md

 ## PLEXOS Zipfile Processing

-With the package installed as detailed above, processing a solution file is as simple as:
+With the package installed in the current environment as detailed above, processing a solution file is as simple as:

 ```sh
 h5plexos PLEXOS_Solution.zip # Saves out to PLEXOS_Solution.h5
 ```

 The processor can also be called from a Python script: